 A wide area network, or WAN, spans a large geographical area, often a country or continent.
 It contains a collection of machines intended for running user (i.e., application) programs.
-These machines are called as hosts.
-The hosts are connected by a communication subnet, or just subnet for short.
-The hosts are owned by the customers (e.g., people's personal computers), whereas the communication subnet is typically owned and operated by a telephone company or Internet service provider.
-Nearly all wide area networks (except those using satellites) have store-and-forward subnets.
-When the packets are small and all the same size, they are often called cells.
+These machines are called as hosts..

-In this figure, all the packets follow the route ACE, rather than ABDE or ACDE.
-In some networks all packets from a given message must follow the same route; in others each packed is routed separately.
+.
 Of course, if ACE is the best route, all packets may be sent along it, even if each packet is individually routed.